0

 - **Politics:**

-- Constitutional monarchy, ruled by King Peter I. However, real power is held by Prime Minister Nikola Pašić.
+- Constitutional monarchy, ruled by King Petar I. However, real power is held by Prime Minister Nikola Pašić.

-- Strong Serbian nationalism (Greater Serbia ideology), conflict with Austria-Hungary.
+- Strong Serbian nationalism (Greater Serbia ideology), conflicts with Austria-Hungary.

-- The Sarajevo assassination (Austrian Archduke assassination) in 1914 is linked to the Serbian nationalist organization "Black Hand," triggering the war.
+- The Sarajevo incident in 1914 (assassination of the Austrian Archduke) is linked to the Serbian nationalist organization "Black Hand," triggering the war.

 - **Economy:**

-- Trade with Austria-Hungary was a major economic foundation but contracted due to conflict.
+- Trade with Austria-Hungary was a major economic base, but it has shrunk due to conflicts.

 - **Society:**

-- Strong Slavic nationalism and great antipathy toward Austria-Hungary.
+- Strong Slavic nationalism and strong antipathy towards Austria-Hungary.

-- Many people are mobilized due to the war, leading to increased social tension.
+- A large number of people are mobilized due to the war, increasing social tension.

 - **Culture:**

-- Strong Orthodox faith and great cultural ties with Russia.
+- Strong Orthodox Christian faith and strong cultural ties with Russia.

-- Strong nationalist colors in literature and music.
+- Strong nationalistic colors in literature and music.

 - **Military:**

-- Strengthened its power by winning in the Balkan Wars (1912-1913), but military power is weak compared to major powers.
+- Strengthened its power by winning the Balkan Wars (1912-1913), but its military power is weak compared to major powers.

-- After the start of the war with Austria-Hungary, fierce resistance was put up, but eventually occupied in 1915 due to Bulgaria's entry into the war.
+- After the start of the war with Austria-Hungary, it put up fierce resistance, but was eventually occupied in 1915 due to Bulgaria's participation in the war.

 - **Foreign Relations:**